zhanglifan1022/MachineLearning-on-Blackjack-gaming/README.md

 # blackjack
 Hey Guys.
 Welcome to the project.
-This is a machine learning program base on blackjack gaming.
+This is a machine learning program based on blackjack gaming.

+No possibilities is calculated in the program.
+None prohibitation is set in the game.

+All decision made by computer will be randomly but with an increasing tendency if thats the  'good' choice determined by experience database.

+The computer can be really sily at early stage but the more games he played the smarter he will be.
+So lets see how far he could become!

 Heres the blue print: